 It is always our goal to print your order exactly as it appears on the review page.
-But in some situations, photos may appear darker than you expected when they arrive There are several reasons this can be caused, and these are summarized below followed by solutions,:
+But in some situations, photos may appear darker than you expected when they arrive There are several reasons that can cause this, and these are summarized below followed by solutions:

 - Monitor brightness